simo-pagliu/Magistrale/Project Managment/Notes.md

 INSERIRE REFERENCE QUI

+The project includes approximately 70 interconnected activities, each linked by defined precedencies.
 Each Work Package (WP) includes:
     - **Estimated duration and required resources**
         Each work package specifies the expected time frame for completion and details the human, material, and financial resources necessary for execution.
     - **Logical dependencies enabling scheduling and critical path identification**
         Predecessor and successor relationships are defined for each work package, supporting the development of the project schedule and identification of the critical path.

-The project includes approximately 70 interconnected activities, each linked by defined precedencies.

-Out of scope are post-deployment activities, such as on-site integration, operational training, and long-term maintenance, which are assumed to be managed in a separate phase by the client.

 ## Organizational Breakdown Structure (OBS)